boardflare/website/pages/blog/2024/apps-script-web-workers.md

 ---
-title: Creating a Web Worker from a client-side script in an HTML page served by Google Apps Script
+title: Creating a Web Worker with Google Apps Script
-date: 2024-01-15
+date: 2024-04-15
 ---

-# Creating a Web Worker from a client-side script in an HTML page served by Google Apps Script
+# Creating a Web Worker with Google Apps Script
-January 15, 2024
+April 15, 2024

 ## Background

 In Google Sheets extensions, Google Apps Script is used to serve the HTML page for the sidebar in the UI.
 To do machine learning (or any other intensive processing) client-side, ideally you want to use a [web worker](https://web.dev/articles/workers-basics) so the UI can remain responsive (e.g. to report on progress, cancel the operation, etc.) and also to enable multi-threaded processing.
-In our case, we also want to use libaries like Transformers.js which are ESM only.

 ## Problem

 Google Apps Script doesn't support serving a worker script directly from a file.
-This means that you can't create a new Web Worker using `new Worker('worker.js')` in your client-side script.

 ## Solution